 The aim of the play is to send the visitors on a quest to understand the process of ‘being watched’ and ‘being the one watching’ in a world where our bodies are more than ever read and quantified with the help of machine vision.

 Developed out of the Hide&Seek game, two HoloLenses allowed a mixed reality experience that uses the various garments and patterns as triggers to create virtual landscapes and animations.
 As further extension of the game, Julie Cunningham and Hannah Burfield performed whilst being followed by a person wearing an InfraRed Camera Headset – recording their various bodily heat-pattern in contrast to those of the audience.

 The process of surveillance and spy-tools became a design-led experience that soon led to an immersive play on enhanced vision systems and their future role in design and social interaction.

 This project was developed in collaboration with DoubleMe, Ravensbourne University and Arcade East.
-With massive thanks to dance artists Julie Cunningham, Lucy Suggate and Hannah Heburfield, to Jelena Viscovic for producing the Unity Animations for HoloLens, Hiro Yokoyama for editing parts of the video and to the wonderful Paul Steinmann for his sound-collages, motion graphics by Oliver Wrobel, Katy Davies for images and videography.
+With massive thanks to dance artists Julie Cunningham, Lucy Suggate and Hannah Burfield, to Jelena Viscovic for producing the Unity Animations for HoloLens, Hiro Yokoyama for editing parts of the video, the wonderful Paul Steinmann for his sound-collages, motion graphics by Oliver Wrobel, Katy Davies for images and videography.